Contact us today for a free Market Analysis of your property.

 A Listing Agreement is a contract between you and your agent’s brokerage company.
 It provides a framework for subsequent forms and negotiations.
 It’s important the agreement accurately reflects your property details and clearly spells out the rights and obligations of all parties.

 Generally, in the agreement you appoint the brokerage company as your agent and give its representatives the authority to find a purchaser for your home.
-The Listing Agreement will outline:

 Ask your listing REALTOR® about disclosure, which is a seller’s obligation to disclose facts about properties for sale.
 The buyers will need to know material facts about the property; that is, anything that could materially affect the sale price or influence a buyer’s decision to buy it.